The Beautyful Ones Are Not Yet Born

 The man and Oyo clean their house in preparation for the dinner party.
 The man takes his children to his mother-in-law’s house for a break and is subjected to his mother-in-law’s disappointment in his refusal to become a man like Koomson.
 During the dinner party, the man notes how much his old classmate has changed—his hands are flabby and soft, and he refuses to use their latrine.
-Koomson reveals that the fishing boat deal is not intended to provide any profits to Oyo and the man’s family—Koomson needs a signature to mask his involvement in the corrupt money-making scheme, and in return, they imply that Oyo and the men will receive fish.
+Koomson reveals that the fishing boat deal is not intended to provide any profits to Oyo and the man’s family—Koomson needs a signature to mask his involvement in the corrupt money-making scheme, and in return, they imply that Oyo and the man will receive fish.

 Koomson and Estie return a dinner invitation to Oyo and the man.
 The man is once again bombarded with feelings of guilt and shame when he sees the material differences between his children’s lives and that of Koomson’s daughter, Princess.
 He chooses not to sign the fishing boat deal, but Oyo signs the documents.

 The fishing boat deal turns out to be largely inconsequential to their lives—for a while, they receive packets of fish, but only for a short period.
 One day, the man leaves work only to learn that there has been a military coup, and Nkrumah’s government ministers are being arrested and placed under protective custody.
 When he reaches home, he finds Koomson waiting for him, asking for help.
 Men arrive at the house looking for Koomson, but the man helps him to escape by crawling through the latrine which he had previously refused to use.
 They find the boatman, who takes them out on the fishing boat that Oyo’s signature had helped make a reality.
 Once they clear the harbor, the man prepares to jump into the bay.
 Koomson tells him that they will meet again someday, but the man finds this childish and leaves without feeling much for Koomson.
 He swims to shore and falls asleep on the beach.

 When he wakes up, he sees Sister Maanan, a friend from his past, but she does not acknowledge him.
 As he walks home, the man sees a bus with an inscription on the side matching the title of the book.
 This, along with an illustration alongside it of a beautiful flower, gives him a momentary feeling of hope for future generations.
 But when he remembers the day-to-day drudgery of the life to which he must return, he falters and walks more slowly towards home.